CHESS ELECTRONIC DEVICE RULES

 1. Players may not possess or view, while playing, devices (cellphones or other electronic devices capable of chess analysis or communication), without permission of a Director.
 Devices may be stored in a bag or case that must remain at the playing table.
 See rule 11 for penalties.

 4. Possession of or viewing a device in a bathroom while playing is a serious offense and warrants greater than the minimum penalty.
-Penalty 11C will not apply and the penalty will be either 11A or 11B.
+11C will not apply and the penalty will be either 11A or 11B.
 Spectators are also not allowed to possess or view devices in bathrooms.
 Players whose games have finished are considered spectators, and may be penalized through loss of time in the next round.

 Special events: At tournaments with at least $20,000 in guaranteed prizes, and